 Gooseberry & Jostaberry Plant in deep, well-drained but moisture retentive soil in full sun or partial shade.
 Avoid planting in shallow soil which dries out in summer as this will result in poor sized fruit.
 Also avoid sites liable to catch late spring frosts.
 Space bushes 4ft/1.25m apart.
 Cut stems back by about half after planting.
 This is very important for successful establishment.

 Raspberry & Tayberry Plant in deep, rich well-drained but moisture retentive soil in a sunny or partially shaded position.
 Space canes 15-18in/40-45cm apart.
 Allow 4-6ft/1.25-2m between rows of floricane (summer-fruiting) varieties and at least 6ft/2m between rows of primocane (autumn-fruiting) varieties.
-Cut back Regular canes to 12in/30cm after planting.
-Keep well watered until canes get established.
-Failure to do this may result in canes dying.
+Dig the planting hole deep enough so that the root sits in the soil with the previous soil mark just below the soil surface, back fill and firm in.
+Cut back Regular canes to 2in/5cm above soil level after planting.
+Keep well watered until canes get established and add an annual top dress of balanced fertiliser in spring.
+Do not hoe in the planting area to remove weeds.
+Pick weeds by hand.
+The growing shoots of the Raspberry plant grow from underneath the soil.
+Hoeing could chop off these growing shoots resulting in canes dying.
 We cannot be expected to replace free-of-charge any raspberry canes which fail to grow satisfactorily through customer neglect.

 IMPORTANT – SPECIAL INSTRUCTIONS FOR PLANTING LONG CANE RASPBERRIES